As a company grows, managers become less and less equipped to keep projects in line on their own.

-Do you want to standardize the approach and make sure, or do you want to create a PMO branch that acts mainly as a direct coordinator and supervisor?
+Do you want to standardize your company’s processes, or do you want your PMO branch to act mainly as direct coordinators and supervisors?

-The type of PMO you want will impact which roles you need to fill and the overall scale.
+The type of PMO you want will impact which roles you need to fill and the overall scale of the office.

-3. Is specialist staff spending a lot of time on PM-related tasks?
+3. Is specialist staff spending too much time on PM-related tasks?

 Are specialists (like highly-skilled coders and developers) spending a disproportionate amount of time on project management?

-Is it slowing down shipping products?
+Is it slowing down your processes?
 Will customers see concrete, tangible benefits if you can improve project results?

-4. Can you gain the bulk of the benefits by just upgrading tools & processes?
+4. Can you gain the bulk of the benefits by just upgrading tools and processes?